Table of Contents

 - Basic understanding of DAX

-- The user then selects the desired countries.
+The user then selects the required countries from the filtered list.

 Working

-- Filter the drop-down list of countries based on the selection of Continents drop-down list.
+Filter the list of countries based on the selected values in the Continent drop-down list.

-Note: We will use the DAX function Search(), which is case-insensitive.
+Note: This approach uses the DAX function Search(), which is case-insensitive.

-2) Go to the ‘Query’ tab of the dataset and use the DAX expression to filter the dataset based on the text field.
+- Go to the Query tab of the dataset and use a DAX expression to filter the dataset based on the value entered in the text field.

 Evaluate Filter(DISTINCT(‘Sheet1′[country]), SEARCH(@p_search, ‘Sheet1′[country], 1, 0))